Astrap1/Orpits-0x02/README.md

 - Adds static type checking on top of JavaScript, helping reduce bugs as the command system grows more complex.

 3. CodeMirror 6
 - Powers the main text editor.
-Standard text areas cannot support a "CLI within a Doc" experience, so CodeMirror's modular state architecture is essential for detecting specific character sequences like `//` or `\\` in real time without lagging the editor.
+CodeMirror's modular state architecture provides the document tracking, decorations, language support, and keymaps needed to detect character sequences such as `//` or `\\` and render interactive editor features.

 4. Fuse.js (planned)
 - Planned for lightweight fuzzy search in the command menu.
 The current command menu filters commands as the user types, while Fuse.js is intended for the later fuzzy search feature so users can still find commands even when they type imperfect abbreviations.